 You can retrieve information about what data center a member belongs to:

 final Cluster cluster = Cluster.get(system); // this node's data center String dc = cluster.selfDataCenter(); // all known data centers Set<String> allDc = cluster.state().getAllDataCenters(); // a specific member's data center Member aMember = cluster.state().getMembers().iterator().next(); String aDc = aMember.dataCenter();

 Failure detection is performed by sending heartbeat messages to detect if a node is unreachable.
 This is done more frequently and with more certainty among the nodes in the same data center than across data centers.
 The failure detection across different data centers should be interpreted as an indication of problem with the network link between the data centers.

 Two different failure detectors can be configured for these two purposes:

 ReachableMember events are for observations within the own data center.
 The same data center as where the subscription was registered.

 For cross data center unreachability notifications you can subscribe to

 Heartbeat messages for failure detection across data centers are only performed between a number of the oldest nodes on each side.
 The number of nodes is configured with

 akka.cluster.multi-data-center.cross-data-center-connections.
 The reason for only using a limited number of nodes is to keep the number of connections across data centers low.
 The same nodes are also used for the gossip protocol when disseminating the membership information across data centers.
 Within a data center all nodes are involved in gossip and failure detection.

-This influence how rolling upgrades should be performed.
+This influences how rolling upgrades should be performed.
 Don’t stop all of the oldest that are used for gossip at the same time.
 Stop one or a few at a time so that new nodes can take over the responsibility.
 It’s best to leave the oldest nodes until last.